Frayed (TV series): International release

 In May 2020, it was announced that Frayed had been picked up in the United States as an HBO Max exclusive.
 The series was released on 30 July 2020.
+The second season was released on HBO Max on 4 November 2021.

 Home media

 "Frayed: Season One" was released on DVD in Australia (Region 4) on 27 November 2019 from Roadshow Entertainment and in the United Kingdom (Region 2) on 2 December 2019 via Spirit Entertainment.